CARTGen-IR: Synthetic Tabular Data Generation for Imbalanced Regression: Experimental Study

 \subsection{Discussion}

-In response to RQ1 and RQ2, CARTGen-IR has proven to be effective for imbalanced regression tasks.
+In response to \textbf{RQ1} and \textbf{RQ2}, CARTGen-IR has proven to be effective for imbalanced regression tasks.
 It consistently achieves strong performance across all datasets and ranks the highest overall.
-When compared to the leading state-of-the-art resampling strategies, CARTGen-IR either improves upon or matches these methods, particularly in balancing the focus between rare-valued and common-valued cases.For the RW-RMSE and SERA metrics, which are specifically designed to assess performance in imbalanced regression tasks, WSMOTER, KNORRR-REG, and CARTGen-IR emerge as clear winners, also demonstrating solid performance for RMSE.
+When compared to the leading state-of-the-art resampling strategies, CARTGen-IR either improves upon or matches these methods, particularly in balancing the focus between rare-valued and common-valued cases.
+For the RW-RMSE and SERA metrics, which are specifically designed to assess performance in imbalanced regression tasks, WSMOTER, KNNOR-REG, and CARTGen-IR emerge as clear winners, also demonstrating solid performance for RMSE.
 This indicates that CARTGen-IR generalizes well across the entire domain without compromising the overall predictive performance.
 Furthermore, it exhibits a significantly superior win-to-loss ratio compared to the other two methods.
-Concerning RQ3, when analyzing the characteristics of each preprocessing strategy, we can categorize the methods into sampling and augmentation techniques.
+Concerning \textbf{RQ3}, when analyzing the characteristics of each strategy, we can categorize the methods into sampling and augmentation techniques.
 Sampling techniques, due to their simplicity in implementation, result in the lowest execution times; however, they also yield inconsistent and lower-ranked scores.
-The other methods, which generate new synthetic samples, can then be compared.
-The best method in terms of runtime is KNNOR-REG, which, as previously mentioned, struggles with rare-valued target cases.
-CARTGen-IR ranks second in execution time and exhibits strong performance, effectively balancing the trade-off between the two.
+Among the methods that generate synthetic samples, KNNOR-REG is the fastest, although it performs poorly on rare target values.
+CARTGen-IR is the second fastest and offers a strong balance between efficiency and predictive performance.